-There are types of professionals who thrive in a structured environment and are most productive when sitting at their desk and in front of their computer screens.
+There are types of professionals who thrive in a structured environment and are most productive when sitting at their desks and in front of their computer screens.
 And then there are those who feel inspired when they are beyond four walls, and choose to do jobs that require travel.

 If you feel like an “office” job isn’t for you and you’re hungry to see the world or just more of your country, here are several jobs that require travel (and, in some cases, the travel management services of American Express Global Business Travel).

 By the way, these are the kinds of jobs that allow you to still get out there, even during times when companies are limiting their travel activities.